mph-/lcapy/doc/overview.rst

 sequence of initial value problems.

 Networks and circuits can be described using netlists or combinations of network elements.
-These can be drawn semi-automatically.
+These can be drawn semi-automatically (see :ref:`schematics`).

 As well as performing circuit analysis, Lcapy can output the systems of equations for modified nodal analysis and state-space analysis.